Sponsored content

 Vitamin D helps the body absorb and use calcium, which is the building block of our bones.
 This means a lack of vitamin D can increase the risk of osteoporosis and broken bones.

-Adults need around 10mcgs of vitamin D a day, and between the beginning of April and the end of September in the UK, we’re usually able to get this from sunlight alone.
+Adults need around 10mcgs of vitamin D a day, and from the beginning of April to the end of September in the UK, we’re usually able to get this from sunlight alone.
 However, in autumn and winter, the ROS advises that we consider taking a daily supplement to maintain healthy levels.

 Other sources of vitamin D include fatty fish like salmon and mackerel, eggs, and fortified bread.
 To find out more about vitamin D and the role it plays in bone health, head over to the ROS website.